El Paso (film): Plot

-Clay Fletcher (John Payne), lawyer and returned Civil War Confederate officer, feels he needs to ease back into his legal career; he takes an assignment to travel west from his home state of South Carolina to a "frontier settlement called El Paso", in Texas.
-His mission involves obtaining the signature on estate documents of attorney Henry Jeffers (Henry Hull), whom Clay knows by reputation.
-He also knows, and is very fond of, Jeffers' daughter, Susan (Gail Russell).
+Clay Fletcher, lawyer and returned Civil War Confederate officer, feels he needs to ease back into his legal career; he takes an assignment to travel west from his home state of South Carolina to a "frontier settlement called El Paso", in Texas.
+His mission involves obtaining the signature on estate documents of attorney Henry Jeffers, whom Clay knows by reputation.
+He also knows, and is very fond of, Jeffers' daughter, Susan.

-Along the way, he meets a pots-and-pans peddler named Pesky (George 'Gabby' Hayes) and a con-woman, Stagecoach Nellie (Mary Beth Hughes), who steals his wallet.
+Along the way, he meets a pots-and-pans peddler named Pesky and a con-woman, Stagecoach Nellie, who steals his wallet.
 In a saloon in El Paso, Clay witnesses a sham trial; a man is convicted of murder by a drunken judge, who turns out to be Jeffers.
 When Clay speaks up on the defendant's behalf, he is charged with contempt of court.
 Unable to pay the fine, his fancy clothing is auctioned off.

-Clay is rescued by rancher Nacho Vazquez (Eduardo Noriega), who offers him a place to stay.
+Clay is rescued by rancher Nacho Vazquez, who offers him a place to stay.
 He also gets reacquainted with Susan, who owns a hat shop.
-Clay learns the man found guilty of murder was framed by rich, shady land owner Bert Donner (Sterling Hayden) and his stooge, Sheriff La Farge (Dick Foran).
+Clay learns the man found guilty of murder was framed by rich, shady land owner Bert Donner and his stooge, Sheriff La Farge.

-La Farge brutally beats rancher John Elkins (Arthur Space), who has tried to stand up for his rights after discovering that Donner and his crowd, including the sheriff, are going to foreclose on him as they have many other landowners in the area.
+La Farge brutally beats rancher John Elkins, who has tried to stand up for his rights after discovering that Donner and his crowd, including the sheriff, are going to foreclose on him as they have many other landowners in the area.
 Clay and Elkins served together during the war and the former Captain Clay Fletcher is disturbed that such a thing would happen to someone who had gone into tax arrears only because he was away fighting in the war in the service of his home state of Texas.